mullenlucas/leaderboard/README.md

 ## Initialization

-The creation of the game ID was accomplished running the following code:
+The creation of the game ID was accomplished running the following code in a web-browser console:

 ```
 fetch('https://us-central1-js-capstone-backend.cloudfunctions.net/api/games', {